 - For each jacuzzi tub, add 100-cfm.

+A quiet bathroom fan will have a sone rating of 1.0 or less.
 Sones isn’t a physical measurement like decibels, but it is a measurement of the loudness that is perceived by humans.

-The quietest bathroom exhaust fans are 1.5 sones are very quiet and some can go as low as 0.3 sone.
+The loudest bathroom fans are in the 3-4 sone range, these are the fans that you can hear with the door closed or even down the hallway.
+The quietest bathroom fans are 1.5 sones are very quiet and some can go as low as 0.3 sone.
 These bathroom fans can be so quiet that they sometimes have indicator lights to show that they are on (otherwise you wouldn’t know).

 Read Also >> What Are Bathroom Exhaust Fan Sones?